Gear

 Manfrotto Pixi

-My Canon 6D sits nicely on my Manfrotto Pixi tripod which has been used and abused over the years all over the world.
+My Canon 6D sits nicely on my Manfrotto Pixi tripod, which has been used and abused worldwide over the years.

-I was videoing some waves in Cornwall and misjudged a wave which took out my iPhone and Pixi, thankfully they both surviived!
+I was videoing some waves in Cornwall and misjudged a wave, which took out my iPhone and Pixi.
+Thankfully, they both survived!

 Jobi Gorillapod

-I say a recent acquisition but one that I really like.
+I say a recent acquisition but one that I like.

 I only use Canon batteries.
-And I always make sure that they are fully charged when I get back from a shoot before they go back into my bag.
+When I get back from a shoot, I always make sure that they are fully chargedbefore they go back into my bag.

-Batteries are precious commodoties that need looking after.
-Without them, well let’s not even think about that eh?
+Batteries are precious commodities that need to be looked after.
+Without them, let’s not even think about that, eh?
+Not cheap – check them out for yourself here!

 SD Memory Cards

-I have a large collection of 16GB and 32GB Lexar SD memory cards which have served me well over the years.
-I do look after them mind – I will come onto that in a minute.
+I have a large collection of 16GB and 32GB Lexar SD memory cards that have served me well over the years.
+I do look after them, mind—I will come onto that in a minute.

-I do not need or want massive capacity memory cards, these work fine.
-One normally lasts me a shoot, as I do not take that many photos, and if I am doing 2 shoots in a day, or just taking a lot of photos, I will not just use one card – I will spread the love over more than one card just in case there is a problem…
+I do not need or want massive capacity memory cards; these work fine.
+One normally lasts me a shoot, as I do not take that many photos.
+If I am doing two shoots in a day or just taking a lot of photos, I will not just use one card—I will spread the love over more than one card just in case there is a problem.

 SD Memory Card Cases

-Simple, and I know where my images are.
+It is simple, and I know where my images are.
+I bought this one in 2017!

-Oh yes and the cases are waterproof, very durable and give great protection to my precious memory cards.
+The cases are waterproof, very durable, and significantly protect my precious memory cards.

-And I also have one of these, a soft case that I put cards in after I have exported the images onto my PC.
-They stay in there, in a drawer in my office, until I have completed my backing up.
-Then the cards are formatted in camera and put into the yellow case.
+I also have one of these, a soft case that I put cards in after I have exported the images onto my PC.
+They stay in a drawer in my office until I have completed my backing up.
+Then, the cards are formatted in the camera and put into the yellow case.

 iPhone tripod holder

-I don’t know which one I have, but basically I use one of these to put my phone on any tripod.
+I don’t know which one I have, but I use one to put my phone on any tripod—One like this.

-Super useful for videing me or me taking photos.
+It is super helpful for videoing me or me taking photos.

 Lume Cube Creative Lighting Kit